Articles of Incorporation

-Section 2: Working Meetings:The PGCN shall hold working meetings as assigned periodically throughout the month to discuss and follow-up on planning, projects, exhibits, workshops, and studio hours.
+The PGCN shall hold working meetings periodically throughout the month to discuss and follow up on planning, projects, exhibits, workshops, and studio hours.
 Each member is required to work a minimum of four hours monthly.

-Section 1: Active Shows:Active shows must be coordinated yearly of all curators artworks to be exhibited for this group exhibition, this shall be called and “Active Show” of the PGCN.
-During which time artist may have time to re-group and produce new works to be submitted for the next year.
-All artists are to submit up to ten (10) jpegs of current works in progress, of all medium.
-Committee (jury) shall be assigned the off season for planning of the “Active Show”.
+Active shows must be coordinated yearly of all curators’ artworks to be exhibited for this group exhibition.
+This shall be called an “Active Show” of the PGCN.
+During this time, artists may have time to re-group and produce new works to be submitted for the following year.
+All artists must submit up to ten (10) jpegs of current works in progress in all mediums.
+The committee (jury) shall be assigned the offseason to plan the “Active Show.”

-There will be no one day shows allowed by the PGCN, individuals artists, acting as independent agents, desiring to exhibit shall do so at their own discernment and proceed as such will go to the individual artist unless he/she has used materials from PGCN and in such case will give to the project 40% of proceeds earned for the function.
+There will be no one-day shows allowed by the PGCN; individuals artists, acting as independent agents, desiring to exhibit shall do so at their own discernment and proceed as such will go to the individual artist unless he/she has used materials from PGCN and in such case will give to the project 40% of proceeds earned for the function.

 These articles may be amended, rescinded, or canceled by a 2/3 vote of active members present at any regular meeting.
 Proposed amendments must be submitted in writing two weeks before action; By-laws may not conflict with Federal and State guidelines governed by the Alliance of the Artists.
 Proposed amendments must also be submitted in the copied form to all members for review before monthly business meetings.